Here are detailed requirements for your layouts

 Note:

-You can not use raster DCS format EPS files to create a composite PDF file (except for layout in Adobe Indesign).
+You cannot use raster EPS DCS files to create a composite PDF file (except for layout in Adоbe Indesign).

 Inkjet printer

-Printouts on a color inkjet printer can not serve as a sample of the color reproduction of the original
+Printouts on a color inkjet printer cannot serve as a color reproduction sample of the original

 General requirements for layout files

-The size of the document in the layout program should be equal to the trimmed format of the finished product (for files in PDF format this size can be larger by the size of the edges).
+The document size in the layout program must be equal to the trimmed format of the finished product (for PDF files, this size may be larger by the amount of bleed).

-It is not allowed to use files with the same name lying in different folders (sometimes this leads to a substitution for one file).
+It is unacceptable to use files with the same names and located in different folders (sometimes this leads to the substitution of one file).

 Colors

-The order should include a list of all colors (number and type) for which color separation will be performed
+The order must specify a list of all colors (quantity and type) by which color separation will be performed

-When using color separation with the help of color ink (CMYK), it is obligatory that the colors of all the image elements in the graphics file are described in the CMYK color model.
-It is not allowed to use other models (RGB, HSB, ...).
-In the layout file, all element colors must be of type process, not spot or tint
+When using color separation by triad colors (CMYK), it is mandatory that the colors of all image elements in the graphics file are described in the CMYK color model.
+It is unacceptable to use other models (RGB, HSB, ...).
+In the layout file, all colors of elements must have the process type, not spot or tint

-All raster images must be 300 dpi, also executed in the CMYK model only !!!
+All raster images must be 300 dpi, also made only in the CMYK model.!!!

-When using Pantone colors, all objects of this color should be described in a scale of the same type
+When using Pantone colors, all objects of this color must be described in the same type scale

 Fonts

-In Corel Draw all fonts are converted to curves
+In Сorel Draw, all fonts are converted to curves

-All used fonts must be submitted together with the layout/graphics file
+All fonts used in the work must be submitted together with the layout/graphics file

-When sending PostScript fonts, do not forget both font files (.pfm and .pfb on PC; PostScript font).
+When transferring PostScript fonts, do not forget both font files (.pfm and .pfb on PC; PostScript font).

 When creating a vector EPS file, you should use settings that convert fonts to curves

-Preferably use PostScript fonts, it is undesirable to use unchecked, hand-crafted or edited fonts, as well as system fonts.
+It is preferable to use PostScript fonts, it is undesirable to use unverified, homemade or edited fonts, as well as system fonts.

-When working on PC, make sure that there are no PostScript and TrueType fonts with matching names.
+When working on a PC, make sure that there are no PostScript and TrueType fonts with the same names.

-Make sure that the EPS files imported into the layout/graphics file do not contain any fonts.
+Make sure that the imported EPS files do not contain fonts in the layout/graphics file.

 Note

-If the program, in which the layout was made, allows you to convert fonts into curves, then it's better to do so.
+If the program in which the layout was made allows you to convert fonts to curves, it is better to do so.

-If in the program Adobe Indesign used raster effects, the fonts must be converted to curves
+If raster effects were used in the Adоbe Indesign program, the fonts must be converted to curves

 Related graphics used in layouts

-All linked graphics files must be submitted together with the main layout/graphics file even if they are fully included in it
+All related graphics files must be submitted together with the main layout/graphics file even if they are fully included in it

-For linked raster graphics files, only three formats are allowed: TIFF (300 dpi), Photoshop EPS, Photoshop DCS 2.
+For related raster graphics files, only three formats are allowed: TIFF (300 dpi), Photoshop EPS, Photoshop DCS 2.

 Note

-Use the Photoshop DCS 2.0 format only if you are printing additional colors.
-Set the options to Preview - TIFF (8 bit/pixel), DCS - Single File with Color Composite (72 pixel/inch), Encoding - Binary/
+Use Photoshop DCS 2.0 format only if you are printing additional inks.
+Set the following values in the options Preview - TIFF (8 bit/pixel), DCS - Single File with Color Composite (72 pixel/inch), Encoding - Binary.

 When using the Photoshop EPS format, the Encoding option must be set to Binary.

-All related raster graphics files must be in color models CMYK, grayscale, or bitmap;
+All related raster graphics files must be in CMYK, grayscale, or bitmap color models;

 Note

-For associated vector graphics files, the EPS format is recommended
+For related vector graphics files, the EPS format is recommended

-It is inadmissible to place items in the layout through the clipboard area, use the built-in (embeded) files created in other programs, put in the layout of the files in the PSD format. (except for the layout in Adobe Indesign).
+It is unacceptable to place elements in the layout through the clipboard, use embedded files created in other programs, place PSD format files in the layout. (except for layout in Adоbe Indesign).

-If you want to use illustrations created in specialized programs that do not support the CMYK color model (diagrams, tables), you need to translate them into vector (or raster) EPS (TIFF) format and the corresponding color model.
-More preferably, the production of diagrams by means of vector graphics programs and direct typing of the table in the layout program
+If it is necessary to use illustrations in the layout created in specialized programs that do not support the CMYK color model (diagrams, tables), they should be converted to a vector (or raster) EPS (TIFF) format and the corresponding color model.
+It is more preferable to make diagrams using vector graphics programs and direct text input of the table in the layout program

-When using linked raster graphics files with clipping path (clipping path in Adobe Photoshop, container in CorelDRAW !, etc.), you should monitor the number and location of nodes in the contour curve and optimize its shape as much as possible.
-When processing a file that contains an illustration with a complex shape clipping path, with a large number of nodes, or with closely spaced nodes, there is a high probability of a PostScript error, for the elimination of which, as a rule, a significant alteration of the elements of the source file is required, which entails disruption of the transit time order
+When using related raster graphics files with a clipping path (clipping path in Adobe Photoshop, container in CorelDRAW! and others), you should monitor the number and location of nodes in the contour curve and, if possible, optimize its shape as much as possible.
+When processing a file containing an illustration with a complex clipping path, with a large number of nodes, or with closely spaced nodes, there is a high probability of a PostScript error, to eliminate which, as a rule, significant revision of the elements of the original file is required, which leads to a disruption of the order processing time

-When creating an image with a lot of complicated illustrations, it is advisable (if possible) to use one large-format background image collected by means of Adobe Photoshop, instead of one or several illustrations with a contour superimposed on the background.
-This greatly speeds up the processing of your file on the RIP, and leads to a decrease in the volume of the source file, and the end result looks more attractive.
+When creating an image with a large number of complexly arranged illustrations, it is advisable (if possible) to use one large-format background illustration assembled using Adobe Photoshop tools, instead of one or several illustrations with a contour overlaid on the background.
+This significantly speeds up the processing of your file on the RIP, and reduces the volume of the original file, and the end result looks more attractive.

-Multiple embedded EPS should be avoided (EPS was loaded into the graphics file, from which another EPS was made, which was loaded into the layout, from which ... etc.);
+It is advisable to avoid multiple nested EPS (EPS loaded into the graphics file, from which another EPS was made, which was loaded into the layout, from which... and so on);

 Note

-It is inadmissible to embed in the layout files from Adobe Illustrator with linked raster files
+It is unacceptable to insert files from Adobe Illustrator with linked raster files into the layout

-When using linked graphics files obtained from other sources, you should check the contents (color, size, image quality of the vector files and resolution of the raster files) before installing them in the layout.
+When using related graphics files obtained from other sources, you should check their content (color, dimensions, image quality for vector and resolution for raster files) before installing them in the layout

-Check the accuracy of the size and resolution of bitmap illustrations before downloading.
+Check the accuracy of the dimensions and resolution of raster illustrations before uploading.

-It is preferable to load in the layout of a file with exact dimensions on a scale of 100%.
-It is not advisable to scale it, crop it and rotate it with the layout tool
+It is preferable to upload a file to the layout with exact dimensions at a scale of 100%.
+It is undesirable to scale, crop, and rotate it using the layout program

 Note

-All operations for scaling bitmap files must be done in Adobe Photoshop, in the layout programs it is permissible to change the scale within 15% (from 85 to 115%).
+All operations for scaling raster files must be performed in Adobe Photoshop, in layout programs it is permissible to change the scale within 15% (from 85 to 115%).

-When creating layouts of full-color products, the following should be considered
+When laying out original layouts of full-color products, you must take into account the following

-relatively small objects of black color (the text size is up to 20 pt, lines, etc.) should always be printed on top of the rest of the image; (100% Black - Overprint)
+relatively small objects of black color (text in point sizes up to 20, lines, etc.) should always be printed on top of the rest of the image; (100% Black - Overprint)

-large objects of black color (large pin texts, large dice) must be painted with the so-called "compound black" (C:50-M:50-Y:50-B:100).
-Otherwise, we get a die or "bald", i.e. gray, or transparent, that is from under it will look through the background.
+large objects of black color (large point size texts, large plates) should be colored with the so-called "composite black" (C:50-M:50-Y:50-B:100).
+Otherwise, we will get a plate that is either "bald", i.e. gray, or transparent, i.e. the background will be visible from under it.

-If the image in your layout is printed "under the edge", you need to bring it beyond the edge of the printed field by 3 mm.
-If this is not done, even a slight shift of the knife during cutting will lead to the appearance of a white strip along the edge of the sheet.
-If the layout does not provide for the output of the image beyond the edge, this will have to be done to us, while
+If the image in your layout is printed "under the bleed", it must be extended beyond the edge of the printable area by 3 mm.
+If this is not done, even a slight shift of the knife during cutting will result in a white strip along the edge of the sheet.
+If the layout does not provide for extending the image beyond the edge, we will have to do this, while

 Features of CorelDRAW

-The widespread negative attitude of staff of some of the repro-centres to the CorelDRAW program is based on the fact that this program has a large set of special effects that, when used by inexperienced users in certain combinations and modes, can cause difficulties in subsequent processing by a PostScript interpreter.
-In addition, not all the tools and utilities of the CorelDRAW package! are optimal from the point of view of prepress.
-The following are the features that should be considered when preparing a job in CorelDRAW!
+The common negative attitude of the staff of some reprocenters to the CorelDRAW! program is based on the fact that this program has a large set of special effects, which, when used by inexperienced users in certain combinations and modes, can cause difficulties in subsequent processing by the PostScript interpreter.
+In addition, not all tools and utilities of the CorelDRAW package are optimal from the point of view of prepress preparation.
+Below are the features to consider when preparing work in CorelDRAW!

-When painting objects correctly choose the color model.
-Must be used CMYK and PANTONE Spot Colors.
-You can not use other models (CMYK255, RGB, HSL, Grayscale, PANTONE Process, TOYO, FOCOLTONE, etc.) - this can lead to very unexpected results.
-For painting black and white objects, it is recommended to use shades of triad black paint (model CMYK), rather than model Grayscale
+When coloring objects, choose the color model correctly.
+CMYK and PANTONE Spot Colors must be used.
+Other models (CMYK255, RGB, HSL, Grayscale, PANTONE Process, TOYO, FOCOLTONE, etc.) cannot be used - this can lead to very unexpected results.
+For coloring black and white objects, it is recommended to use shades of triad black ink (CMYK model), not the Grayscale model

-Effects such as a lens, a translucent shade, etc. applied to the imported objects of raster graphics, it is preferable to perform in PhotoShop'e or rasterize them directly in CorelDRAW!
-Together with the object over which they are located (this also applies to such effects used in Adobe Illustrator).
+Effects such as lens, semi-transparent shadow, etc. applied to imported raster graphics objects are preferable to be performed in PhotoShop or rasterize them directly in CorelDRAW!
+Together with the object they are located above (this also applies to such effects used in Adobe Illustrator).

-It is necessary to edit the shape of complex curves obtained after tracing bitmaps to reduce the number of nodes in them
+It is necessary to edit the shape of complex curves obtained after tracing raster images to reduce the number of nodes in them

-When opening and saving files, you should pay attention to messages about the contents of the style palette associated with this file; incorrect answers to proposed queries can cause overwriting of all the styles installed on this computer, then - to overwrite all styles of the file in another computer, etc. This greatly increases the file size and slows down the work with it.
-It is recommended to view the contents of your Styles styles palette (Ctrl+F5) and if there are a lot of extra styles in it - delete them.
-The best way is to delete the default style palette (the approximate location is C:\Corel\Draw\Template\coreldrw.cdt) and restart the program.
+When opening and saving files, you should pay attention to messages about the content of the style palette associated with this file; incorrect answers to the proposed requests can lead to overwriting all styles set on this computer in the file, then - to overwriting all styles of the file on another computer, etc. This significantly increases the file size and slows down working with it.
+It is recommended to view the contents of your Styles style palette (Ctrl+F5) and, if there are a large number of unnecessary styles there, delete them.
+The optimal way is to delete the style palette used by default (approximate location - C:CorelDrawTemplatecoreldrw.cdt) and restart the program.
 This automatically creates a new palette with a minimal set of styles.
-After opening the file through the Styles menu, you must load this minimum (load styles) and save the file.
+After opening the file through the Styles menu, you need to load this minimal set (load styles) and save the file.

 Multi-page works

-As a rule, the receipt of the order for the withdrawal of multipage works is carried out after agreeing all the parameters.
-Elements that are mandatory for normal works are added here
+As a rule, accepting an order for the output of multi-page works is carried out after agreeing on all parameters.
+To the elements mandatory for ordinary works, the following are added here

-Symmetrical layout (for files over 8 pages - mandatory)
+Symmetrical layout (mandatory for files over 8 pages)

 Correctly assembled Collect: all fonts, images

-The cover for the thermobinder is verified by a separate file, taking into account the spine under the thermobinder
+The cover for the thermal binder is laid out in a separate file taking into account the spine for the thermal binder

-Elements in the layout for the thermobinder should not be closer than 7 mm from the inner root
+Elements in the layout for the thermal binder should be no closer than 7 mm from the inner spine

-Requirements for post-printing elements in the file (stamps: knives, creasing, perforations, selective UV varnish, embossing, convex)
+Requirements for post-printing elements in the file (stamps: knives, creases, perforations; selective UV varnish, embossing, varnish)

-All stamps (knives, creasing, perforations) are given in vector graphics programs with the attribute of stroke without filling (no Fill, only Stroke), stroke thickness - 2 pt.
+All stamps (knives, creases, perforations) are submitted in vector graphics programs with an outline attribute without fill (no Fill, only Stroke), line thickness - 2 pt.

-Objects for convex and varnish are set in one size, with triadic objects that will be under them.
+Objects for embossing and varnish are set to one size, with triad objects that will be underneath.

-Correctness of the preparation of a raster file (mainly for objects with varnish, less often - embossing, convex - only large objects, without thin, small elements)
+Correct preparation of a raster file (mainly for objects under varnish.
+Less often - embossing, varnish - only large objects, without thin, small elements)

-Post-printing elements NEVER are scaled in imposition programs.
+Post-printing elements are NEVER scaled in layout programs.

-In work under the spring, information important elements should not be located closer than 10 mm from the edge of the passage of the spring.
+In works for the spring, informationally important elements should not be located closer than 10 mm from the edge of the spring passage.